 Posted Mar 15, 2011 | Reviewed by Lybi Ma

 For humans, language sounds are fairly arbitrary.
 There is no set of words that have a common meaning for all members of our species.
 Many different sounds, in different languages, can mean the same thing.
-The sounds associated with the words, "perro," "chien," "Hund," and "dog," all mean the same thing, there is virtually nothing in common among the sound patterns which make up their words.
+The sounds associated with the words, perro, chien, Hund, and "dog," all mean the same thing, there is virtually nothing in common among the sound patterns that make up their words.